New York industrial research and development center supplements grid with CHP

 GEM Energy installed the Capstone 1000 kW Combined Heat and Power (CHP) packaged system for the facility’s electrical and hot water heating needs.
 In addition to the electric power output, this system provides 4.1 million BTUs of hot water every hour, more than enough to satisfy the resource needs of the new R&D process.

 Though many building owners look at CHP systems as a way to save on their utility costs and serve as back-up power, in this case the CHP system also served as a true add-on power source.
-The modular equipment and installation approach available for this Capstone system appealed to the company’s leadership, giving them the option to add more units to handle increased load when needed.
+The modular equipment and installation approach appealed to the company’s leadership, giving them the option to add more units to handle increased load when needed.

 ALL ASPECTS OF CHP PROJECT HANDLED BY GEM ENERGY, FROM FUNDING TO OPERATION